lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

         9. You’ll then be provided with a list of packages which you can download.
 Don’t select anything, just click “Next”.
 Doing so will result in the default applications being installed.
         10. When asking if you want to install dependencies, leave everything as their defaults and click “Next”.
 This will install everything you need to get Cygwin up and running.
         11. Once installation has completed, double-click the "Cygwin64 Terminal" shortcut from the desktop (MUST DO ON FIRST EXECUTION for proper configuration).
 You won't need it for the rest of these instructions after the initial open.
-        12. Close the cygwin terminal and open PowerShell to run the cygwin_configure.py configuration script
+        12. Close the cygwin terminal.
+Open and run PowerShell as Administrator to run the cygwin_configure.py configuration script

             ```powershell
             PS C:\> python $proj\scripts\cygwin_configure.py